Spinksy/NDCSydney-PWA-Workshop/ndc-workshop-app/src/readme.md

 Before starting run `npm install`

 ## to run the application
-To run the application type in the terminal window `npm run startdotnet`.
+To run the application type in the terminal window `npm start`.
 This will bundle the application with webpack and start the .NET web application.

 Once the application, after making changes to the client application can just run `npm run build` to rebundle the application and then refresh the browers.
 There is no need to stop and restart .NET.